Tell Us and the FCC: What Are Your #TrueCableCosts?Learn More About How Much You're Spending

 The largest telephone companies in the United States are currently upgrading the technology that delivers phone service.
 Existing copper lines are being replaced with fiber or wireless networks that use Internet Protocol technology.
-These processes are called the “technology transitions” (and was formerly referred to as the “IP Transition”).
+These upgrades to the national network are called the “technology transitions” by the FCC.

 The new technologies have the potential to provide better, faster, and cheaper phone service.
 As technology develops, this is an exciting and inevitable advancement in telecommunications.
 However, in order to ensure that people continue to enjoy the benefits the telephone network has afforded, the process must be implemented properly.
 There needs to be effective trials that don’t leave communities vulnerable, like the trials in New York and New Jersey conducted.
 Policies that establish consumer protections, further competition, and encourage provider accountability must be part of the conversation about changes in the telephone network.

 The FCC adopted a bipartisan set of fundamental values to guide the transition in 2014, which was based directly on Public Knowledge’s Five Fundamental Values paper, published the previous year.
 The four basic principles the Commission selected to guide the transition are universal access, competition, consumer protection, and public safety.